-Ultra-High Speed Apps: Using Current Technology to Improve Criminal Justice Operations
+NIJ Ultra-High Speed Apps Challenge: Using Current Technology to Improve Criminal Justice Operations

-Currently, most application (app) developers optimize their software for slower and lower capacity networks.
-The prospect of ultra-high-speed (UHS) networks capable of transferring large amounts of data more quickly and reliably creates new opportunities for developers.
+NIJ created the Ultra-High Speed (UHS) Application Challenge to encourage software developers and public safety professionals to take advantage of public domain data and UHS bandwidth systems with apps that significantly improve criminal justice or public safety services and operations.
+Currently, most app developers optimize their software for slower and lower capacity networks.
+The prospect of UHS networks capable of transferring large amounts of data more quickly and reliably creates new opportunities for developers.

 - Brian Farrell & Peter Sforza, Virginia